Joe’s Blog: Can we hit 60° on Christmas? (TUE-12/19)

 There are morning warm record warm lows possible on a day or two heading into Christmas…something that I’ll write more about tomorrow.
 At least we may be in the same neighborhood as some of those records.

+The numbers in the orange and red boxes are the Top 10 warmest starts to December (so far).
+The upper Midwest/Lakes and NE/New England area are very mild by comparison.

-It’s been a remarkable last few weeks and the next 5+ days will continue this trend and exacerbate it more because while the average lows are in the lower 20s heading into Christmas…we’re going to see morning lows 25-30° above average just to start the day thanks to richer gulf moisture streaming northwards along with lots of lower clouds in the region.
+It’s been a remarkable last few weeks, and the next 5+ days will continue this trend and exacerbate it more.
+Although the average lows are in the lower 20s heading into Christmas, we’re going to see morning lows 25-30° above average just to start the day thanks to richer gulf moisture streaming northwards along with lots of lower clouds in the region.

 Through yesterday we’re about 5.5° above average for the month.